 NIHR Clinical Lectureships

-There are speciality specific posts in General Practice.
+There are specialty specific posts in General Practice.

 If you are interested in conducting Clinical Pharmacology research, there are possibilities for you to do so as part of the research component of your ACL.
-However, you will be required to obtain an ACL in one of the clinical specialities listed above or on the link.
+However you will be required to obtain an ACL in one of the clinical specialties listed above or on the link.

-The post will be funded on a full-time basis for the duration of remaining speciality training (until CCT) or a maximum of 4 years, whichever is soonest.
-Appointments will be subject to satisfactory annual review.
-You will spend 50% of your time undertaking research and developing your academic skills and 50% time to complete speciality training.
-It is expected that the Clinical Lecturers will have applied for National Clinician Scientist Awards within the 4 year period.
+Clinical Lectureships are for a maximum of 4 years or until Completion of Clinical Training (CCT), whichever is soonest, and will be subject to satisfactory annual review.
+You will spend 50% of your time undertaking research and developing your academic skills and 50% of your time completing specialty training.

-- Vacancy, shortlisting and interviews: Dr Jenny Myers, ACL Programme Director, The University of Manchester at firstname.lastname@example.org
+Informal inquiries may be made to Dr Jenny Myers, ACL Programme Director, The University of Manchester, at firstname.lastname@example.org